ashokfernandez/Solar-Farm-Calculator/README.md

 ## Future Work:
-Ideally it would be nice to package the program up as a standalone .exe and application for Windows and Mac OSX respectively.
 The addition of extra settings in the settings pane would be nice - perhaps include an option to tweak the simulation timestep and a space to enter an OpenExchangeRates API key.